Board of Directors

 Michael Darling (Chairman)

 Michael Darling (Chairman) is Director of Caledonia (Private) Investments Pty Limited.
-He is also a member of the Asian Advisory Board of Prudential Asia.
-He has served as a Director of the Australian Stock Exchange and the Australian Wool Realisation Commission.
-He is past Chairman of Art Exhibitions Australia and was trustee of the National Gallery of Victoria.
+He is also a member of the Asian Advisory Board of Prudential Financial Inc Asia and a director of Four Winds Concerts Inc. He has served as a Director of the Australian Stock Exchange and the Australian Wool Realisation Commission.
+He is past Chairman of Art Exhibitions Australia, was trustee of the National Gallery of Victoria and is a past director of the Museum of Contemporary Art, Sydney.
 He has been a member of the CIS Board since 1986 and Chairman since 2004.

 Chris Roberts (Deputy Chairman)